gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 I'm working on the [Roc](https://github.com/roc-project/roc) open-source project, a development kit for realtime streaming over an unreliable network.
 (The project is not ready for use yet, but in case you're interested, you can follow updates on [my twitter](https://twitter.com/gavv42)).

 We decided to implement a set of PulseAudio modules that will allow PulseAudio to use Roc as a network transport.
 Many Linux distros employ PulseAudio, and their users will be able to improve network service quality without changing the workflow.
-This led me to dig into PulseAudio internals and eventually to this post.
+This led me to dig into PulseAudio internals and eventually to this document.

-### Why this post?
+### Motivation

 PulseAudio has [Documentation](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/) page covering many specific problems that may be encountered by user and developer.
 [Modules](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/Modules/) page contains a complete list of existing modules with parameters.
 [D-Bus API](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/Developer/Clients/DBus/) and [C API](https://freedesktop.org/software/pulseaudio/doxygen/index.html) are also documented well.